mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/04/01-activities.md

 ## 4.1.5.
 Opening activities in a new task

-Android systems with API version 24 or later that support multitasking allow opening an activity in a new task.
+Android systems with API version 24 or above that support multitasking allow opening an activity in a new task.

 ```kotlin
 val intent = Intent(this, ScrollingActivity::class.java)